Dillon Radunz

-Dillon Jeffrey Radunz (born March 28, 1998) is an American football guard for the Tennessee Titans of the National Football League (NFL).
-He played college football at North Dakota State and was drafted by the Titans in the second round in the 2021 NFL Draft.
+Dillon Jeffrey Radunz (born March 28, 1998) is an American professional football guard for the New Orleans Saints of the National Football League (NFL).
+He played college football for the North Dakota State Bison and was selected by the Tennessee Titans in the second round of the 2021 NFL draft.

-Early life and high school career
+Early life

 Radunz grew up mostly in Becker, Minnesota, after his family moved there when he was in first grade.
-He attended Becker High School, where he played basketball, football, and was a shot putter on the track and field team.
+He attended Becker High School, where he played basketball, football, and threw shot put and discus on the track and field team.
+He currently holds the Becker High School Shot put record at 57' 7".
 He was a two year starter at both offensive tackle and defensive end for Becker as the team went 25–1 and won back-to-back state championships.
 As a senior Radunz, was named the All-Area Football Player of the Year by the St. Cloud Times, East Central District North Division Most Valuable Player, and first-team All-State.
 He finished his high school career with 163 tackles, including 14 sacks.
 Radunz committed to play college football at North Dakota State.